johnwargo/random-errors-11ty/src/posts/2021/2021-02-13-ionic-pipe-not-found.md

 ---
-  layout: post
+tag: post
 title: Ionic "Pipe not found"
-  tags:
 categories: [Ionic Framework]
-  comments: true
+date: 2021-02-13
 ---

 I'm building a web app using Ionic and needed a [Pipe](https://angular.io/guide/pipes) to transform some data for the app.
 I'm implementing a CSV file import process and I wanted to display each CSV row as a comma separated list after I'd imported all of it into a JSON object.
 My goal was to display the list for the user to make sure that the CSV Parsing process worked correctly before completing the import.